BheeshmasenaReddy/go/README.md

 # go
-This repository is document my learnings in GO Lang
+This repository contains documentation of my GO Lang learnings.

+This is a ticket booking application in CLI using GO for a conference.